leonardodibari/Genie.jl/.ipynb_checkpoints/README-checkpoint.md

 The complete description of the algorithm is available at
 > Emergent time scales of epistasis in protein evolution
-> Leonardo Di Bari, Matteo Bisardi, Sabrina Cotogno, Martin Weigt, Francesco Zamponi
+> Leonardo Di Bari, Matteo Bisardi, Sabrina Cotogno, Martin Weigt, Francesco Zamponi;
 > doi: https://www.pnas.org/doi/10.1073/pnas.2406807121

 Please cite this article if you use Genie.jl!

 # Genie.jl Evolution Simulation Package